President and CEO

 Unit: Billion Yen

-Pre-conditions for foreign exchange rate and fuel oil price are as mentioned above, and sensitivity on our Operating Income for this 4th Quarter Fiscal 2013 is estimated as follows:
+Pre-conditions for foreign exchange rate and fuel oil price are as mentioned above, and sensitivity on our yearly Ordinary Income for this Fiscal 2014 is estimated as follows:

 * Yen depreciation is preferable for us.